In The Kitchen

 Antifreeze car coolants can cause renal failure and death in animals.
 Watch out for any liquids leaking from your car or truck.
 These chemicals can taste sweet and therefore enticing to any pet.
 Antifreeze can be deadly in very small amounts.

-Pesticides like ant baits, slug or snail baits can be attractants for your pets as well.
+Your pets can be attracted to pesticides like ant baits, slug or snail baits.
 Many of these products are sweet smelling and tasting.
 Some even have ingredients like peanut butter, which many dogs cannot resist.

 - Your name and phone number